 It’s been an interesting exercise so far.
-I am not being completely regimented and following the suggested 7 or 10 week plan to reset my body.
-I knew I would find that hard and would be hungry.
-I am eating meat, veg, fruit, seeds, and nuts.
-I may be breaking the rules sometimes, I’m not sure, I nibble a bit of dried fruit, have the odd cup of coffee, and probably eat a bit more fresh fruit than suggested.
+I’m not being completely regimented, nor am I following the suggested 7 or 10 week plan to reset my body.
+I’m eating plenty of meat, veg, fruit, seeds, and nuts.
+I may be breaking the rules sometimes: I have the odd cup of coffee and probably eat more fresh fruit than suggested.
 No more bread, grains, cereals, milk, cheese, or pasta though.
 Bye bye wine too*.
-Some of these were easier to say goodbye to than others, but I have come to the conclusion that I missed the convenience of these foods rather than their taste or what they gave me.
-I have discovered coconut flour, the versatility of ground almonds, become a bit obsessed with nut butters, and found I actually like some herbal teas (Archie Browns in Truro are doing quite well out of me).
+Some of these were easier to say goodbye to than others, but I’ve realised that I missed the convenience of these foods rather than their taste or what they gave me.
+Hello to coconut flour, endless eggs, becoming a bit obsessed with nut butters, and discovering the delights of herbal teas (Archie Browns in Truro are doing quite well out of me).

 I’m not going to lie, the first 3 or 4 days took persistence.
-Initially I was hungry which isn’t right.
-Thankfully a friend put me right and said I need to eat more fat (the odd spoon of nut butter or half of avocado).
-I made sure I had things to nibble on in the fridge – carrots, peppers, chicken thighs.
-Naturally I am tempted sometimes, it’s old habits.
-At these times, I grab something else to eat and question whether I really want that piece of bread, packet of crisps, or whatever has caught my eye.
+Initially I was hungry and thankfully a friend put me right and said I need to eat more fat.
+I made sure I had things to nibble on in the fridge – carrots, peppers, avocados, and chicken thighs.
+Naturally I’m tempted sometimes, it’s old habits.
+At these times, I question whether I really want that piece of bread, packet of crisps, or whatever has caught my eye.
 Within in seconds of pausing for thought, I find I no longer have the taste for it.

 I have yet to see how it affects my running.
-I am recovering from an injury and haven’t ventured on a long run yet.
+I’m recovering from an injury and haven’t ventured on a long run yet.
 I wonder if my body will find it hard relying on fat stores initially, like before.
-I hear the switch from carbs to fat isn’t easy but as I’ve started this while recovering from an injury, I wonder if it will be different.
-I’m hoping so.
+I hear the switch from carbs to fat isn’t easy but as I’ve started this while recovering from injury, it may be different.